Mailu/Mailu/docs/swarm/master/README.md

 ```

 ### Volume definition
-For data persistance (the Mailu services might be launched/relaunched on any of the swarm nodes), we need to have Mailu data stored in a manner accessible by every manager or worker in the swarm.
+For data persistence (the Mailu services might be launched/relaunched on any of the swarm nodes), we need to have Mailu data stored in a manner accessible by every manager or worker in the swarm.

 Hereafter we will assume that "Mailu Data" is available on every node at "$ROOT" (GlusterFS and nfs shares have been successfully used).